tahoma2d/tahoma2d_docs/source/editing_curves_and_numerical_columns.rst

 .. tip:: **To set the type of interpolation for multiple segments in the Spreadsheet:**

-    1. Make a cell selection that encompases multiple keyframe segments.
+    1. Make a cell selection that encompasses multiple keyframe segments.

     2. Right click on one of the selected cells and choose the desired interpolation type in the menu that opens.